 Further, we believe such an expression lifts us, simultaneously distinguishing us and connecting us to others.
 Developing this voice is not inherent to our everyday culture or education.
 Ascendance is a place where individual voice can be explored, where expression is practiced and honed and celebrated with others.

 The Ascendance Summer Intensive program gives dance students the opportunity to immerse themselves in creative and technical dance study in a safe, supportive, community educational environment.
 Students participate in 3 daily technique classes, explore their own creative movement ideas, and are introduced to yoga practice.
-Open to dancers with at least one year of dance training, focus is placed on technical clarity, expression and musicality, expanding movement vocabulary, and becoming a stronger, more versatile performer.
+Open to dancers with at least one year of dance training, focus is placed on technical clarity, expression and musicality, expanding movement vocabulary, and becoming a stronger, more versatile performer. $100 deposit to hold a spot.

 Tuition is based on length of class and the number of classes per week.
 Discounts are applied for additional classes per week and for additional students from the same household.
 See our Rate Sheet for complete details.